Mortgage Relief and Mortgage Assistance Grants | 2026

 Fannie Mae RefiNow

 Fannie Mae’s RefiNow program is designed to assist homeowners who may not have been able to refinance their mortgage under conventional criteria.
-RefiNow offers a minimum 0.5% interest rate reduction in addition to covering home appraisal fees in the event that one is necessary.
+RefiNow offers a minimum 0.5% interest rate reduction and covers home appraisal fees if needed.

 To qualify, borrowers must have: